 Ignition Interlock Device Requirements for a DUI in Arizona

 So once you are convicted of a DUI how long will you have to have an ignition interlock device on your vehicle (as well as any vehicle you drive.
 It depends on the type of DUI you got, or whether you have had a DUI lawyer working hard for you.
-Normally the ignition interlock device must be in place anywhere from one to two years, where a super extreme DUI requires anywhere from 18 months to two years.
+Usually the ignition interlock device must be in place anywhere from one to two years, where a super extreme DUI requires anywhere from 18 months to two years.
 If you have a work vehicle, however, there may be certain exceptions.
 However, you should consult with an experienced Phoenix DUI Lawyer before doing such.

 DUIs are Worse for Minors